santoslab/ksu-cis-501-web/src/main/rst/source/01-tooling/index.rst

 Most of the time, the arrays you use will need to grow and shrink.
 That is, you want a list, not an array.
-Lists are faked in C# by a library class, List.
+Lists are implemented in C# by a library class, List.
 Here are two links for reference:

 * http://msdn.microsoft.com/en-us/library/6sh2ey19.aspx